WandoCode/plugin-table-oc/README.md

 If set to true, the object id will be visible in the table.

 The id field have to be set into `headers` object to be diplayed.

-# Scripts

-## `npm start`

-Launches application without mocked datas, for developpement.

-## `npm run start:dev`

-Launch the app like `npm start` would but populate also the app with mock datas.

-## `npm run build`

-Builds the app for production to the `dist` folder.\

-It use webpack v5 to bundle the application.